 The start of every school year can be crazy.
 I have worked in different organizations and have had various roles within those organizations, and every position had different unique needs as far as start-up went.
 Here is the list of activities that I currently do.
-Take what you can from my list of beginning of the school year organizational tips, change them and adjust it as needed..
+Take what you can from my list of organizational tips for SLPs, change them and adjust it as needed..
 My hope is that we can all get a little more efficient with the back-to-school crazies.

 1. Get an up-to-date list of students on my caseload.

 Students (at least here) tend to move around, so knowing if anyone has left or moved is important.
 Getting an up to date list will let you know who is no longer in the district and if any children have changed schools.
 This will help you to do a quick organization of your caseload and help you update your databases if needed.
 Organize to meet with other SLPs to pass off student files etc…